-Here at KUHR we’ve decided that this March it’s Wellbeing month in the office and one of the things we’ve been thinking about is allergies in the workplace, in particular (with quite a few of our clients being in the ‘food trade’), food allergies and why it’s important to consider them for both your customers and employees.
+Here at Kate Underwood HR, we’ve decided that March is Wellbeing month in the office.
+Naturally, one of the things we’ve been thinking about is allergies and allergens in the workplace.
+In particular (with quite a few of our clients being in the ‘food trade’), food allergies and why it’s important to consider them for both your customers and employees.

 To prevent people with food allergies suffering from dangerous reactions, controlling allergens at work is crucial.
 Many symptoms are life-threatening without proper treatment – around ten people in the UK die from food allergies every year.
-In fact, an estimated 1-2% of adults have a food allergy, which equals around 2 million people.
+In fact, an estimated 1-2% of adults have a food allergy, which equals more than a million people.

-The effective management of food allergies is a serious issue with recent high-profile cases in the press highlighting how important it is to have robust procedures that are stringently followed within food preparation areas.
+The effective management of food allergies is a serious issue.
+Recent high-profile cases in the press have highlighted how important it is to have robust procedures that are stringently followed within food preparation areas.

-The Food Standards Agency has a wealth of useful information on their website that will help you to comply with the rules set out in EU Food Information for Consumers Regulations.
+The Food Standards Agency has a wealth of useful information on their website which will help you to comply with the rules set out in EU Food Information for Consumers Regulations.

 The two key requirements when working with food are that you must:

 - Provide allergen information to the consumer for both pre-packed and non-prepacked food or drink